Geri McClymont holds an MEd and has taught English language learners for over a decade.

-Word Study, word maps, word journals, and word walls are all excellent tools for helping students learn and apply new vocabulary.
+Word Study, word maps, word journals, and word walls are excellent tools for helping students learn and apply new vocabulary.

 Aside from images, use tangible objects to teach the meanings of words.
 For example, if introducing the word bark (from a tree), show students a piece of actual bark you found outside.
 Or, better yet, take them outside and show them!

-Reading to your students is an excellent way to not only teach new words, but to model their correct pronunciation.
-Choose text with rich vocabulary and images.
+Choose high-interest reading material with rich vocabulary and images.
 Attractive images in text are powerful in communicating the meanings of words.

-Keep the visuals handy after pre-teaching vocabulary—such as posting them on a word wall—so when the you come across the words in the text, you can quickly point to the visuals without distracting students from the reading.
+Keep the visuals handy after pre-teaching vocabulary—such as by posting them on a word wall—so when you come across the words in the text, you can quickly point to the visuals without distracting students from the reading.

-5. Play Games
+5. Play Vocabulary Games

 Allow students many opportunities to practice new vocabulary through games and classroom activities.
 Some examples:

 Word Bingo: Each student has a card with grids, with one word written in each grid.
 Students listen for the meaning of each word and place markers on each word depicting the meaning they hear.
 The first player to mark a complete row, column or diagonal pattern of words is the winner.
-For more advanced students, give them each two cards–—they now need a marked pattern of words on each card to win!
+For more advanced students, give them each two cards—they now need a marked pattern of words on each card to win!